-- You can capture video frames from any format, like AVI, MPEG, WAV, DAT, EVO and many others.
+You can capture video frames from any format, like AVI, MPEG, WAV, DAT, EVO and many others.

-- You can capture frames and edit them directly.
+You can capture frames and edit them directly.

-- You can export the captured and edited frames to YouTube, Vimeo, DVD and other devices or platforms without breaking a sweat.
+You can export the captured and edited frames to YouTube, Vimeo, DVD and other devices or platforms without breaking a sweat.

-# 1: Simply import media files.
+Step1: Simply import media files.

-# 2: Drag and drop the video in the timeline and play the video clip.
+Step2: Drag and drop the video in the timeline and play the video clip.

 Now, you can just drag the video clip in the media library to the timeline.
-Filmora9 supports fully Integrated 4K editing, so if your footage is 4K and your Mac has a good performance, we recommend you to adjust the playback quality to Full to get a clear snapshot.
+Filmora supports fully Integrated 4K editing, so if your footage is 4K and your Mac has a good performance, we recommend you to adjust the playback quality to Full to get a clear snapshot.

 To adjust the Playback Quality settings, just click the display icon under the preview window and then select Playback Quality option to select the best quality that you need.

-# 3: Take snapshot.
+Step 3: Take snapshot.

-# 4: Locate the files.
+Step 4: Locate the files.

-To access the captured frame snapshot, just right click the snapshot in the media library and then select Reveal in Finder, you will find it is saved in the Snapshot folders directly.
+To access the captured frame snapshot, just right-click the snapshot in the media library and then select Reveal in Finder, you will find it is saved in the Snapshot folders directly.
 You can also edit the frames as you like to make them more relevant or to convey any message you want with some text and elements.

-Wondershare Filmora9 is the easiest and the most compatible software for video frame capture, given the multiple formats you would have to deal with and given the features you have on your Mac.
+Wondershare Filmora is the easiest and the most compatible software for video frame capture, given the multiple formats you would have to deal with and given the features you have on your Mac.
 Also, you need some software that would get you the frames and not a hazy or impromptu screenshot.
 Those are always subpar in quality and there can be significant generation loss.